mjberg/reading-and-writing/_pages/02_readings.md

   * the Sleep Revolution by Arianna Huffington
   * Serve to Win: Serve to Win: The 14-Day Gluten-Free Plan for Physical and Mental Excellence by Novak Djokovic
   * Blue Zones: Lessons for Living Longer From the People Who've Lived the Longest by Dan Buettner
-  * the Emperor of All Maladies by Siddhartha Mukherjee
+  * The Emperor of All Maladies by Siddhartha Mukherjee
   * [the Case Against Sugar by Gary Taubes](https://matthewberg.me/jekyll/update/2020/04/27/Book-Notes-The-Case-Against-Sugar.html)
+  * Lifespan: Why We Age and Why We Don't Have To by David Sinclair
+  * Why Zebras Don't Get Ulcers: The Acclaimed Guide to Stress, Stress-Related Disease and Coping by Robert M. Sapolsky
+  * Deep: Free Diving, Renegade Science, and What the Ocean Tells Us About Ourselves by James Nestor